Zod-/InstaSynchP-Commands/README.md

 Framework
 ---------
-The `commands` object can be used to bind custom commands, grab information and execute on them.
+The `commands` object can be used to bind custom commands, grab information and execute them.
 Commands will be queued so the user doesn't get disconneted for flood detection.
 Every 1 second 4 commands will be sent.

 The core will automatically load commands from `this.commands` when it loads e.g.: